JohnsonLi/charred_cheetos/README.md

 ## Alphabet Goop

 ### Project Overview
-Our app is an in-browser wordsearch game.
-Users can choose from a variety of categories and have their completion go on a leaderboard once logged in.
+Our app is an in-browser word search game.
+Users can choose from a variety of categories and have their completion time go on a leaderboard once logged in.

 ### Launch Instructions
 #### Running Flask App